My Husband Makes Me Feel Invisible

 I have definitely felt as if I was invisible.
 I am instantly saddened and my heart aches whenever I hear this or similar comments from the women I coach.
 When someone as significant as our spouse ignores us or makes disparaging remarks to us, it can lead to feeling as if we are insignificant, unworthy or invisible.

 If you are struggling with this issue, you might find this article helpful.
-However, please note that this article is not about how you can change your partner.
-This article is about discovering that you can feel great about yourself, you can feel visible and valuable no matter what anyone else thinks, says or does.
+However, please note that this article is not about how you can change your husband.
+This article is about discovering that you can feel great about yourself, you can feel heard, visible and valuable no matter what anyone else thinks, says or does.

+I did.
 Between my late teens and early thirties my value as a person was mostly based on external factors.
 If a guy told me I was pretty, that meant that I was pretty.
 If he laughed with me and we had fun together, that meant I was fun to be around.
 If he asked me to go out on a date, that meant I was worthy of his time.

 In my first marriage, my husband kept Playboy magazines around.
 In my mind, that meant my body wasn’t beautiful and I wasn’t enough.
 If he didn’t call me during the day, then I wasn’t important to him.
 If he was in a bad mood, it must have been something I did or failed to do.
-I believed it was my job to make him feel better.
+At that time, I believed it was my job to make him feel better.

 Do you see the pattern?
 I only felt good about myself if someone else told me I was valuable.
 How I felt about myself was a direct result of my partner’s mood.
 When I finally made a decision to stop living my life in such a painful and confusing way… I learned something very interesting: